MicrosoftDocs/customer-voice/fp-docs/survey-incentives.md

 2. Below the email editor, select **Offer survey incentives to respondents (US only)**.

-3. Optionally, include a text in the email invitation to let the survey respondent know about the survey incentives or insert the sample text by selecting **Insert** > **Survey incentives information**.
+3. Optionally, include a text in the email invitation to let the survey respondent know about the survey incentives or insert the sample text by selecting **Insert** > **Incentives information**.

     > [!div class=mx-imgBorder]
     > ![Enable survey incentives](media/enable-survey-incentives.png "Enable survey incentives")